 Most votes taken by the Board are unanimous.
-When decisions are not unanimous, members who dissent on an issue support the decision of the whole in compliance with the "Rules and Regulations of the Governing Board."
-In addition, Board members agree to uphold standards of good practice that contribute to Board effectiveness, ensure the notion of the Governing Board as a team/unit, guide ethical behavior, ensure the reliability of information to be communicated, and comply with accreditation standards, as noted in Board Policy 1022 ("Governing Board").
+When decisions are not unanimous, members who dissent on an issue support the decision of the whole in compliance with the Rules and Regulations of the Governing Board.
+In addition, Board members agree to uphold standards of good practice that contribute to Board effectiveness, ensure the notion of the Governing Board as a team/unit, guide ethical behavior, ensure the reliability of information to be communicated, and comply with accreditation standards as noted in Board Policy 1022, Governing Board Communication Protocols and Board Policy 1010, Code of Ethics of the Governing Board.